 2.5.
 The Customer explicitly waives the application of article 1794 of the Belgian Civil Code.

 2.6.
-If without valid reason the Customer cancels its order in whole or in part or remains in default of receiving and accepting any or all of the Goods and/or Services provided without valid reason, the Contractor is entitled to rescind the agreement or demand fulfilment.
-The damages suffered by the Contractor will be a minimum of 50% of the value of the order of the Services or the unfulfilled portion thereof and will pay the full purchase price in the case of Goods and/or maintenance services delivered by the Producer, without prejudice to the Contractor’s right to demonstrate actual damages suffered, using any and all legal means to do so, if such damages are greater.
+If without valid reason the Customer cancels its order in whole or in part or remains in default of receiving and accepting any or all of the Third Party Products and/or Services provided without valid reason, the Service Provider is entitled to rescind the Contract or demand fulfilment.
+The damages suffered by the Service Provider will be:

 Consequences of termination

 2.7.
-Excepting where the Customer terminates the Contract based on serious error or material failing on the part of the Contractor, the Customer shall compensate the Contractor for all ordered Goods and the Services and maintenance services performed at the moment of termination.
-The effective work hours performed at the moment of termination shall be billed at the Contractor’s applicable hourly rates, without prejudice to the Contractor’s option to use any and all legal means to demonstrate any damages suffered in excess thereof.
+Excepting where the Customer terminates the Contract based on serious error or material failing on the part of the Service Provider, the Customer shall compensate the Service Provider for all ordered Third Party Products and the Services and maintenance services performed at the moment of termination.
+The effective work hours performed at the moment of termination shall be billed at the Service Provider’s applicable hourly rates, without prejudice to the Service Provider’s option to use any and all legal means to demonstrate any damages suffered in excess thereof.

 2.8.
 If the Contract is rescinded by one of the Parties, this rescission is considered to be effective as from the date of the postmark of the registered letter giving notice that the Contract is rescinded.